British pound plunges to new low as tax cuts spark concern

 He said Sunday that it was the right policy because the government needed to help consumers squeezed by the unprecedented pressures caused by the war in Ukraine and the pandemic.

 Britain can afford the cost because its debt as a percentage of gross domestic product is the second lowest among the Group of Seven large industrial economies, Kwarteng said.
-In the coming months, the government will announce plans for reducing the nation’s debt, he said.
+He said the government would announce a “medium-term fiscal plan” for reducing the nation’s debt in the coming months.

-“Obviously, I will be setting out plans for the medium-term fiscal plan, as we’re calling it, that will show that we’re committed to net debt-to-GDP to be falling over time,” Kwarteng said.

 Sterling is not the only currency showing weakness.
 The euro also hit a fresh 20-year low against the dollar as the war in Ukraine drives fears about recession and energy security ahead of the winter.